-Students who qualify for FREE or REDUCED lunches must submit a monthly lunch order listing their entrée choices online via EZ School Apps.
+Students who qualify for FREE or REDUCED lunches must submit a lunch orders online listing their entrée choices via EZ School Apps.
 The free and reduced programs cover a MEAL ONLY.
-Additional items may be purchased for the following costs: Extra entree $1.75, extra milk $0.50, and $0.50 for bottled water or a juice box and 100% sparkling juice for $1.00.
+Additional items may be purchased for the following costs: Extra entree $2.00, extra milk $0.50, $0.50 for bottled water or a juice box and 100% sparkling juice for $1.00.
 Students must have enough credit in their account to cover the cost in order to receive extra items.
 Free and reduced program participants are responsible to pay for any balance due on their account prior to their approval date.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.